 If you’re taking a stroll around the Coffs Harbour International Marina, make sure you drop in to the Fishermen’s Co-op for the freshest fish and prawns.
 Get there early enough and you’ll see the trawlers unloading their catch.
 Catch the seafood cooking demonstration (with free samples to try!) on Saturday mornings between 10:30 and 12noon.
 Opposite the co-op, The Galley offers a great range of healthy burgers and wraps, along with great coffee.

 For breakfast or lunch with waterfront views, the Surf Club at Park Beach is open seven days a week.
 If you’re looking for a sweet treat, check out the display of mouth-watering cakes baked on the premises.

 Yknot Bistro at the Yacht Club offers an all-day menu of Modern Oz.
-Here you can chill out on the deck, with its spectacular surf and ocean views.
-Or walk along the Marina’s northern breakwall to Latitude 30, which is open for lunch and dinner.
+Here you can chill out on the deck, with its spectacular ocean views.
+Alternatively, walk along the Marina’s northern breakwall to Latitude 30, which is open for lunch and dinner.
 It’s a great place for a drink and some tapas, or perhaps a romantic oceanfront meal.

 Housed in an old butter factory, Shearwater Restaurant overlooks the Coffs Creek.
 It’s a unique place to enjoy breakfast, lunch or dinner.

 Coffs Harbour has a lively pub scene, and you can’t go past Hoey Moey for great pub grub.
 They offer daily specials from $7.50.